cloudmesh-community/fa18-516-17/notebook.md

+# Week Fri 10/15/18 - 10/21/18
+* Spent most of the week on writing my Chapter on the CSA
+* Went to the BlockChain CSA working group session, researched the organization, wrote the paper and bibliography
+* Worked through the issues with creating my VMs on Monday.
+I was copying and pasting the commands but I didn't know how to update the bios

+# Week Fri 10/8/18 - 10/14/18
+* Spent most of the week on writing my Chapter on the CSA
+* Went to the BlockChain CSA working group session, researched the organization, wrote the paper and bibliography
+* Worked through the issues with creating my VMs on Monday.
+I was copying and pasting the commands but I didn't know how to update the bios

 # Week Fri 10/1/18 - 10/7/18
 * Went through handbook content on REST, watched the REST video and other videos on REST APIs
 * Tried to through the steps to get the example instance of REST setup.
 Getting a permissions issue when installing the eve pip